 Joining in remote observing from Hale Pohaku will require you to be in verbal contact with the Telescope Operator.
 The telephone number for Remote Operations room in Hilo is: (808) 969-6558.
 From HP you will need to dial 9 for an outside line so this number becomes: 9-969-6558.
 You should ring the Telescope Operator and verbally confirm the plan for night-time operations prior to loading up any software.

-During remote observing, it is recommended you communicate with the Telescope Operator via Google Hangouts or some other such video software.
+During remote observing, it is recommended you communicate with the Telescope Operator via zoom.

 If you need to be contacted during the run, the number for the EAO office at Hale Pohaku is (808) 934-4413.
 To get an outside line dial 9.
 To call the emergency services dial 9-911.